Kihau/AoC/README.md

 ```

 ## Cross building windows version on linux:
-If you wish to cross build you may need to instal MINGW toolchain.
+If you wish to cross build you may need to install the MINGW toolchain.
 Then you need to uncomment the following line in the `build-windows.sh` script:
 ```
-x86_64-w64-mingw32-ld --entry=main $objects build/kernel32.lib --output=build/aoc.exe
+x86_64-w64-mingw32-ld --entry=main $objects res/kernel32.lib --output=build/aoc.exe
 ```